diogoaurelio/schedoscopeWiki/Test-Framework.md

 * `basedOn(View*)` : Using this function, we can define the actual input data for our view to be tested.
 Usually, one defines one dataset for each view dependency.
-* `then(sortedBy?)` : When calling this function, the materialization process of the view is triggered - in other words, the transformation which populates the view is being executed in local mode.
+* `then(sortedBy?, disableDependencyCheck?)` : When calling this function, the materialization process of the view is triggered - in other words, the transformation which populates the view is being executed in local mode.
 Plain local mode is currently available for Hive, Pig, and Mapreduce transformations; Oozie transformations can be tested against a local minicluster (see advanced section below).
 One can optionally pass a view field to `then` as a sorting criteria to make sure result rows are returned and checkable in a predictable order.
+Also, the test framework checks by default, whether for each type of dependency there is at least one view passed as input data to the test via `basedOn()`.
+This check can be disabled by setting `disableDependencyCheck` to `true`.
 * `numRows()` : after the transformation has been executed, this function yields the number of rows in the resulting view.
 * `row()` : By invoking this function, test results can be inspected